-Understanding trauma and selecting the self-care practice that works best for you are closely related.
-It is important to learn why and how we experience trauma to begin to heal from it.
+Understanding trauma & violence and selecting the self-care practice that works best for you are closely related.
+It is important to learn why and how we experience trauma & violence to begin to heal from it.

 Trauma is an event, series of events, or set of circumstances that is experienced by an individual or community as physically or emotionally harmful or life threatening and that has lasting adverse effects.
 There are several classifications of trauma.
 None are mutually exclusive; several types of trauma often overlap within a single or multiple incidents.

 Considering Violence when talking about Trauma draws connections between Trauma & Violence intersections and marginalized communities.
 This approach hopes to increase control and resilience for people who are seeking services in relation to experiences of violence and/or have a history of experiencing violence, rather than exclusively experiencing trauma.

 A one-time event such as a fire, bike accident, assault, or tornado.

 Happens repetitively, often resulting in direct harm to the individual.
 Effects of trauma are cumulative.
 The traumatic experience frequently transpires within a particular time frame or within a specific relationship, and often in a specific setting.
 For example, being in an abusive relationship with a partner, or a family member.

 Trauma that has occurred over multiple generations of individuals within a community, creating a ripple affect that has an effect and is felt over future generations.
 For example, the effects of colonialism in Canada and Indigenous Genocide are still felt within and effect Canadian Indigenous communities today.

 Result of direct or indirect experiences of harassment, witnessing racial violence towards others, and experiencing discrimination and institutional racism.
 An example is a BIPOC individual being stopped by police with unjust cause, and enduring racial profiling.